boyney123/status-checks-docs/docs/functions/creating-a-function.md

 Lets look at how you can add your first function.

+> Before you write your first function you might want to have a [look at how to get setup](/docs/getting-started/setup).
+The status-checks project requires API Token and webhook integration setup.

 ##### Adding a function

 First you will need to [clone the repository](/docs/getting-started/installation) if you haven't already.